Telefonorosso/fishydisk/README.md

 I am not a programmer, and I do not pretend to be one.

-Do not use this software if you are not comfortable handing control of your machine to code that is 100% AI-generated and has never been reviewed by a human — except perhaps by you.
+Do not use this software if you are not comfortable handing control of your machine to code that is 100% AI-generated and has never been reviewed by a human - except perhaps by you.

 Remember how many times you have already used software while trusting, more or less completely, the good faith of its developer.

 For what it is worth: I am acting in 100% good faith.

 AI can generate bad code.
-What it cannot generate — at least on my subscription plan — is *evil* code.
+What it cannot generate - at least on my subscription plan - is evil code.

 The kernels and companion applications have been tested.
 Treat the source code primarily as reference material: some projects may have been developed around a different Emu68 branch or milestone.